Pro Tips: How To Use Apple Two-Factor Authentication

 3. What if my device is too old?

 You cannot use two-factor authentication if your Mac uses an OS older than El-Capitan or your iOS device is not running iOS 9 or newer.
-However, you can use two-step verification, which relies on an SMS sent to a phone number.
+But you can use two-step verification, which relies on an SMS sent to a phone number.
 It is different from two-factor authentication since two-factor authentication is more streamlined and built into the OS.
+Trusted-device access often decides which Apple account recovery options appear on the screen.

 Summary